tomerramon/nRF52840_BLE_Temperature_Node/README.md

 | **Peak TX burst** | Radio transmitting at 0 dBm | ~8–10 mA peak (lasts ~1–2 ms) |
 | **Sensor read active** | CPU active, sensor fetch via Zephyr driver | ~1–3 mA peak (lasts ~0.5 ms) |

 **Key observation:** the dominant power consumer at a 1-second sample interval is the BLE radio during advertising and connection events, not the CPU or sensor.
 Reducing the advertising interval or increasing the connection interval directly improves average current.
-At a 10-second sample interval, the device spends ~99.9% of the time sleeping — average current approaches the deep-sleep floor.
+At a 10-second sample interval, the device spends ~99% of the time sleeping — average current approaches the deep-sleep floor.

 > **Important:** these are engineering estimates derived from Nordic datasheets and the nRF52840 Product Specification (PS v1.7, Table 32–34).
+Not real measurements from my specific board, so there might be deferenses based on different hardware and software configurations.
-Real measurements on your specific board will differ based on PCB layout, regulator efficiency, crystal startup behaviour, and SDK sleep configuration.
-Always validate with a PPK2 or equivalent before making battery life claims.
+>  Always validate with a PPK2 or equivalent before making battery life claims.

 ---